 Indie in her camping chair having dinner

-The Hoh Forest is one of the last refuges for the endangered Roosvelt Elk in the USA.
-The elk were named after President Teddy Roosvelt who helped protect them and the park.
-We saw a herd of these animals across the river and grazing in the rainforest on the side of the road near the campground.
+The Hoh Forest is one of the last refuges for the endangered Roosevelt elk in the USA.
+These elk were named after President Teddy Roosevelt, who helped protect them and the park.
+We saw a herd of these majestic animals grazing in the rainforest, both across the river and along the roadside near the campground.

 Grazing Roosvelt Elk

-The best part of the Hoh forest is hiking through it and admiring the huge trees and lush undergrowth.
-I can’t emphasize enough how magical this place was and despite its popularity, the trails were not very crowded, and it also helped to start hiking early in the morning before most visitors arrive.
-We hiked with Indie in a backpack and from time to time we would stop to take photos, but the mountain lion warning signs were good reminder to stay nearby at all times in a place like this.
+The best part of the Hoh Forest is hiking through it and admiring the towering trees and lush undergrowth.
+I can’t emphasize enough how magical this place was.
+Despite its popularity, the trails were not very crowded, especially since we started hiking early in the morning before most visitors arrived.
+We hiked with Indie in a backpack, and from time to time, we would stop to take photos.
+However, the mountain lion warning signs served as a good reminder to stay close together in a place like this.

 Paula and Indie